 We strive to ensure optimal handling of data and we help our clients to establish risk management frameworks that include privacy and information security best practices as part of their use of Diversity Atlas.

-If their employer seeks to make participation in a Diversity Atlas survey mandatory in their workplace, we encourage any respondent to contact Diversity Atlas at email@example.com.
-If any respondent believes that their organisation has mishandled their data, or in any way not met their obligations with regards to a respondent’s privacy, we encourage them to consult the advice offered by the Office of the Australian Information Commissioner (if in Australia) or their country’s Supervisory Authority (if in the European Union) about the appropriate responses.
+If an employer or authority seeks to make participation in a Diversity Atlas survey mandatory in their workplace, we encourage any respondent to contact Diversity Atlas at firstname.lastname@example.org.
+If any participant believes that their organisation has mishandled their data, or in any way have not met their obligations with regards to a respondent’s privacy, we encourage them to both contact Diversity Atlas as well as lodge a complaint at the Office of the Australian Information Commissioner, OAIC (if in Australia) or their country / state / jurisdictional Supervisory Authority.

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent by a website.
 However, if you do not accept cookies, you may not be able to use some portions of our website.